kcucchi/rPrior_syntheticStudy/README.md

 # rPrior_syntheticStudy
 This project investigates properties of regionalized priors based on a collection of synthetic spatial random fields.
+Intended for section 3.1 in regionalized prior paper.

 ## Structure of project